web3-engineer/Account-Abstraction-with-Zaeon/README.md

-# [Account Abstraction for Brazil - Ethereum for the masses has started]   # https://zaeon.io
+# [Account Abstraction - Ethereum for the masses has started]   # https://zaeon.io

+This research is a result of harzadous and hard work.

 You can now tokenize everything that may exist in our society. the decentralized society concept has taken a improve.